top of page

 Capacity/Readiness Assessment

-Now that the implementation team knows what resources are available (step 1) and how the innovation could fit within the operational site (step 2), they will then need to determine whether the organization has enough resource to successfully implement the innovation successfully.
+Based on the knowledge of what resources are available (step 1) and how the innovation could fit within the operational site (step 2), this step determines whether the organization is ready to successfully implement the innovation successfully.

-For this step, the implementation team seeks to determine whether:
+In this step, the implementing organization must determine whether:

-The organization or community has the resources, skills, motivation, and will to implement the innovation;
+2. The organization or community has the resources, skills, motivation, and will to implement the innovation.

 Tools to use during the Capacity/Readiness Assessment phase: